frederickw082922/lockdown_readthedocs/docs/source/remediate/rem-getting-started.rst

 .. warning::

-    It is strongly recommended to run the role in check mode (often called a `dry run`) first before making any modifications.
-This gives the deployer the opportunity to review all of the proposed changes before applying the role to the system.
-Use the ``--check`` parameter with ``ansible-playbook`` to use check mode.
+    It is strongly recommended to run the role in a test environment first.
+There are controls that could introduce breaking changes.
+Check mode might not always catch these changes.
+The best way to confirm how the role will change your system is to fully test.